 During the lease term in Woodstock

-During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Woodstock, the tenant must allow us to go into the rental property.
-Some solid reasons to go into rental are to:
+During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Woodstock, the renter must allow us to enter the rental.
+Some valid reasons to enter rental are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental property.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Woodstock.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental.
+However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Woodstock.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference